 10.Vitamin C (Ascorbic Acid)

-Unlike humans, dogs’ bodies are able to create their own vitamin C, but dogs with joint problems need more than what their bodies produce naturally.
+Unlike humans, dogs’ bodies can create their own vitamin C, but dogs with joint problems need more than what their bodies produce naturally.
 This antioxidant protects against free radicals that accelerate the aging process and aids in the absorption of the other ingredients.
-If your dog tends to have a sensitive belly, our joint supplement GlycanAid contains Ester-C®, a patented, innovative form of vitamin C (4 times stronger than ordinary vitamin C) that is non-acidic – meaning is does not cause acidity problems normally associated with ascorbic acid and therefore does not upset the stomach.
+If your dog tends to have a sensitive belly, our joint supplement GlycanAid contains Ester-C®, a patented, innovative form of vitamin C (4 times stronger than ordinary vitamin C) that is non-acidic – meaning it does not cause acidity problems normally associated with ascorbic acid and therefore does not upset the stomach.

 Whether your dog is a puppy, an older dog, or anywhere in between, providing them with these 10 nutrients will support their overall joint health, prevent potential issues, improve mobility, and decrease discomfort – so your beloved pet can enjoy as many long walks, brisk runs, and tail-wagging adventures as possible.